 As India prepares to roll out a GNSS-based electronic toll collection (ETC) system, the country is eager to make toll collection on its vast road network more efficient and hassle-free.
 Harnessing the power of Global Navigation Satellite System (GNSS) technology, this cutting-edge solution enables vehicles with GNSS tags to pass through toll booths without stopping.
 But how does this satellite-based system differ from the existing FASTag system?
 Let’s explore the differences.

-- Optical Illusion: If you have Hawk Eyes find the Inverted A in the picture within 20 Secs
+- Optical Illusion Visual Test: If you have Sharp Eyes Find the Number 646 in 16 Secs

-- Camouflaging Caracal Optical Illusion!
-Locate The Caracal In This Image In Less Than 17 Seconds
+- Optical Illusion Challenge: We Challenge You To Detect The Shrimp Among The Fishes In This Image In Less Than 13 Seconds

 Also Read | What is Indian Regional Navigation Satellite System (IRNSS-NavIC)?